History of Devin Booker in Timeline

 2013: Named Mississippi Gatorade Player of the Year

-In March 2013, Devin Booker was named the Mississippi Gatorade Player of the Year.
-In April 2013, he became the second player ever to win the Sun Herald Player of the Year Award in consecutive seasons.
+In March 2013, Devin Booker was named the Mississippi Gatorade Player of the Year and in April, he became the second player to win the Sun Herald Player of the Year Award in consecutive seasons.

-On November 2, 2014, Devin Booker played his first exhibition game for Kentucky against the University of Pikeville, where he was the team's second leading scorer.
+On November 2, 2014, in Kentucky's first exhibition game against the University of Pikeville, Devin Booker was the team's second leading scorer with 16 points.

 April 9, 2015: Declared for NBA Draft

-On April 9, 2015, Devin Booker declared for the NBA draft, foregoing his final three years of college eligibility.
+On April 9, 2015, Devin Booker declared for the NBA draft, forgoing his final three years of college eligibility, along with several Kentucky teammates.

 On June 25, 2015, Devin Booker was selected as the thirteenth overall pick by the Phoenix Suns in the 2015 NBA draft.